MySQL VAR_SAMP Aggregate Function is useful for calculating the Sample Variance of total records (or rows) selected by

 -- Syntax SELECT VAR_SAMP(Column_Name) FROM Source;

-How to write VAR_SAMP function in MySQL to calculate the sample Variance with an example using the below-shown data?.
+How to write VAR_SAMP function to calculate the sample Variance with an example using the below-shown data?.

 MySQL VAR_SAMP Example

 The VAR_SAMP function returns the Simple Variance of total records present in a specified column.
-For example, the below query calculates the Sample Variance of all the records present in Yearly_Income from Customer details table.
+For example, the below query calculates the same of all the records present in Yearly_Income from the Customer details table.

--- MySQL VAR_SAMP example SELECT VAR_SAMP(Yearly_Income) AS `Simple income Variance` FROM customerdetails;
+-- VAR_SAMP example SELECT VAR_SAMP(Yearly_Income) AS `Simple income Variance` FROM customerdetails;

 Group By Example

-In general, the VAR_SAMP function calculates the Sample Variance of products belongs to a particular category or color, etc. In this situation, you can use the GROUP BY Clause in the MySQL to group the products by category.
-And next, use VAR_SAMP Aggregate Function to calculate the Sample Variance.
+In general, the MySQL VAR_SAMP function calculates the Sample Variance of products belonging to a particular category or color, etc.

 USE company; SELECT Profession, VAR_SAMP(Yearly_Income) FROM customerdetails GROUP BY Profession;

-The above VAR_SAMP SELECT Statement query group the Customers by their Profession, and calculates their Sample Variance
+The above SELECT Statement query group the Customers by their Profession and calculates their Sample Variance

-For this demonstration, We are taking the Software Developer profession, and show you the VAR_SAMP output.
+We are taking the Software Developer profession and showing you the output.

 — Calculating Mean